Published on March 31st, 2025 by Felix Martinez

 Growth Prospects

-Millennials have exhibited a greater propensity to rent, as they pursue a more flexible lifestyle.
-As millennials comprise about 25% of the population in the core markets of BSR REIT, the REIT enjoys strong demand for its properties and has ample room for future growth.
+Millennials have exhibited a greater propensity to rent as they pursue a more flexible lifestyle.
+As millennials comprise about 25% of the population in BSR REIT’s core markets, the REIT enjoys strong demand for its properties and has ample room for future growth.

 BSR REIT also greatly benefits from the superior population growth and economic growth experienced in Sunbelt markets.